COMSTOCK TOWNSHIP, Mich. — Comstock Township officials approved the purchase of a new fire engine at a Monday night board meeting.

 The chief estimates a new fire engine would cost more than $1 million.
 The department’s insurance provider is expected to cover most of the cost.

-If board members approve for a new fire engine to be purchased, the chief may be able to buy one next week.
-However, the fire department would have to wait until August or September before it arrives.
+Now that the request for a new truck has been granted, the chief may be able to buy one next week.
+However, the fire department may have to wait until August or September before it arrives.

 If Comstock Fire & Rescue is unable to receive a generic truck, Chief Beauchamp says they could either wait another month or place an order on a custom truck, which could take three to four years to fulfill.